-Every Canadian is exposed to arsenic because it occurs naturally in our food and drinks and in the air.
-We can also be exposed by accidental ingestion of soil but absorption through the skin is minimal.
-The concern is when there is more than the normal (naturally occurring) amount of arsenic in the environment due to contamination.
+Every Canadian is exposed to some level of arsenic because it occurs naturally in our food and drinks and in the air.
+Additional exposure can occur through accidental ingestion of contaminated water or soil, but absorption through the skin is minimal.
+Arsenic is also present in tobacco and is inhaled with cigarette smoke.